top of page

 1.3.8.
 Clash of belief systems

-A philosophical naturalist would argue that all the logic (*) within my system is fully programmed, and therefore exhibits no emergent properties — and consequently does not constitute natural intelligence.
+Influenced by philosophical naturalism, some would argue that all the logic (*) within my system is fully programmed, and therefore exhibits no emergent properties — and consequently does not constitute natural intelligence.

 My response would be that non-replicable emergent properties are unscientific.
 Moreover, I hold that nature itself is intelligently designed.
 Thus, if one aims to replicate natural intelligence, one must also replicate the intelligent design underlying it.